nevermore3d/StealthMax/Docs/BPM/BPM_Electronics_Preparation.md

 1. Insert the double-crimped red and black wires into a 4-pin DuPont connector housing.

-2. Crimp 4 DuPont female pins to the 50mm red and black 24 AWG wires (both ends).
+1. 4 DuPont female pins to the 50mm red and black 24 AWG wires (both ends).
 Insert the crimped wires into a 4-pin DuPont connector housing and the other ends into the remaining slots of the DuPont connector housing of step 13.
 ![Dupont JST-PH M8 buck converter Pi Pico harness](../../assets/docs/BPM/bpm_electronics_dupont_jst_m8_buck_pico.JPEG)

 [Next: Back Panel Mount (BPM) Flow Chamber Assembly >](BPM_Flow_Chamber_Assembly.md)